Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 Second, what’s good for me isn’t necessarily good for you.
-We have different needs, different gear, and we’re probably different-sized people.
-I bought one camera backpack that I liked on paper but felt was too small for me.
-I gave it to my wife and then bought the larger version of the same backpack for my use.
+We have different needs and different gear, and we’re probably different-sized people.
+I bought one camera backpack that I liked on paper but felt was too small.
+I gave it to my wife and then bought the larger version of the same backpack.

 With those disclaimers, let’s get on with our ten factors for choosing the perfect camera bag.

 1: Make Sure the Interior is Sturdy

 The thing that makes a perfect camera bag is its internal structure.
 It must be sturdy enough to keep your gear in place yet pliable enough to allow reconfiguration.

 I’m a fan of camera bags that allow you to move the partitions around, as my needs may change from one outing to another.

 Some camera bags have internal dividers or pockets sewn in place, meaning you can’t move them.
 While you may think this could add to it being sturdy, that’s not always the case.

 Some of my camera bags have sewn partitions made out of flimsy nylon and are not up to the job of keeping my gear from rattling around.
 After some use, poorly made partitions will fray and split.
 That means your camera, lenses, and accessories aren’t adequately protected.

 That’s OK because that sturdy velcro means my gear stays in place.

 2: Think About the Weight of the Bag

 Sturdy doesn’t mean it has to be heavy.
 Some cheaper camera bag manufacturers cut corners by using heavy materials.
 When you’re carrying or lugging a heavy camera bag filled with heavy gear inside, you’ll wish you spent more for something that didn’t weigh quite as much.